The 7 top corporate business cards in the US compared by fees and features

 What is a corporate card?

-A corporate card is a business debit or credit card that allows employees to make purchases on behalf of the company.
-The card is issued in the company’s name and is tied to the business’s financials, not the employee’s personal credit.
+A corporate card is a business debit or credit card issued in the company’s name that employees use for authorized purchases.
+Unlike personal cards, it’s tied to the business’s finances instead of the employee’s credit.

 Corporate card pros: | Corporate card cons: | ||